Accademia Nazionale di Arte Drammatica Silvio D'Amico: History

 In 1936, the academy replaced the former Director Acting school dedicated to Eleonora Duse.
 D'Amico, a friend of Nobel prize winner Luigi Pirandello and French theatre director Jacques Copeau, was appointed Special Commissioner for the reform of the drama school and led the academy for many years.
-Since its early foundation, the Academy has distinguished itself as a national reference center for traditional theatrical heritage, as well as through experimentation and research.
-With the advent of arts and music reform, the Academy became part of the sector level Higher Education in Art and Music (AFAM), established by Law No. 508 of 21 December 1999.
+Since its early foundation, the Academy has distinguished itself as a national reference centre for traditional theatrical heritage, as well as through experimentation and research.
+With the advent of arts and music reform, the Academy became part of the sector-level Higher Education in Art and Music (AFAM), established by Law No. 508 of 21 December 1999.

 Admission

 Admission to the Academy is determined annually by a public competition announced by the Ministry of Education.
-The competition is open to Italians and foreigners who have successfully completed high school, and are between the ages of 18 and 25 years.
+The competition is open to Italians and foreigners who have successfully completed high school and are between the ages of 18 and 25 years.
 Those who are admitted into the academy must attend it in order to access not only to the teaching program, but also entertainment, experimentation, and seminars carried out before the term starts, from July to September.

 Academic program

 The academic year begins in November and ends in June.
 The coursework is intensive, requiring motivation and commitment.
 It includes lessons, exercises and testing, ten hours per day, six days a week.
 The two main courses, directing and acting, have common material such as the interpretation of dramatic text using theoretical, critical, technical and artistic material.
-The prestige of the Academy includes the participation of important figures in the dramatic arts, who contribute in the lesson program, or in seminars, special courses and meetings.
-This allows the students of theater and film to make comparison between the teaching and professional work.
+The prestige of the Academy includes the participation of important figures in the dramatic arts, who contribute to the lesson program, or in seminars, special courses and meetings.
+This allows the students of theatre and film to make a comparison between the teaching and professional work.
 Academic activities are presented to the public with the production of approximately eight events per year, made with the students, supported by professionals and directed by renowned professionals, including technical staff such as set designers, costume designers, and lighting designers.

-The Academy provides training in dramatic theater, the opera and the Italian cinema.
+The Academy provides training in dramatic theatre, the opera and the Italian cinema.
 The program is structured in three stages.
 After completing the three-year program, students are granted a diploma equivalent to a university degree.
 Those who complete the first three years and move on to the fourth may be granted a scholarship, the additional year being used for specialization training.